Bangladesh University of Engineering and Technology: History

 In February 2021, BUET and Chinese multinational technology company Huawei signed a memorandum of understanding (MoU) to establish the first ICT Academy in Bangladesh on BUET campus.

 On 21 June 2021, BUET and Saitama University, Japan signed second renewal of the agreement on academic exchange and the memorandum on student exchange between the two institutions.
 Saitama University (SU) and BUET have had a long-standing relationship for the past 20 years.

 In January 2022, BUET was ranked 1st among Bangladeshi and 1589th among global educational institutions in the Webometrics Ranking of World Universities.

 Academics

 Campus

 BUET has an urban campus located in the Palashi area of Dhaka.
 The campus houses academic and administrative buildings, residential halls for students and other amenities.

 Faculties and departments

-Academic activities are undertaken by 18 departments under five faculties.
-Twelve departments offer undergraduate courses, all of which, except the Department of Humanities, offer postgraduate courses as well.
+Academic activities are undertaken by 18 departments under six faculties.
+Thirteen departments offer undergraduate courses, all of which, except the department of humanities, offer postgraduate courses as well.